convisoappsec/conviso-docs/docs/integrations/sonarcloud.md

 </div>

-On the asset's detail page, click on View All next to Integration, as shown in the image below.
+On the asset's detail page, click on View All next to Integration, as shown in the image below:

 <div style={{textAlign: 'center'}}>